History: First Issued: July 21, 2020. Last Revised: December 8, 2020.

 4.1 COVID-19 Policies.

-Failure to follow this rule, the Protect the Pack Community Standards or any other university policy, rule or guideline relating to the COVID-19 pandemic will be considered a violation of university policies that may lead to administrative and/or disciplinary action.
+Failure to follow this rule, the Community Standards or any other university policy, rule or guideline relating to the COVID-19 pandemic will be considered a violation of university policies subject to administrative and/or disciplinary action.

 4.2 Face Coverings.

-4.2.1 Students, faculty, staff and visitors who refuse to wear a Face Covering inside NC State buildings and facilities will be required to leave the facility and may be subject to applicable disciplinary and/or administrative action.
+4.2.1 Students, faculty, staff and visitors who refuse to wear a Face Covering will be required to leave the university event, program, facility and/or off-campus property, and may be subject to applicable disciplinary and/or administrative action.

 4.2.2 For students, compliance with this rule is a condition of continued in-person enrollment.
-Students who violate this rule may be subject to administrative action and/or disciplinary action under the Code of Student Conduct.
-If a student refuses to wear a Face Covering in a classroom or laboratory setting, the student may be required to leave the class or lab setting.
+Students who violate this rule may be subject to administrative action and/or disciplinary action under the Code of Student Conduct, which could result in a range of sanctions from probation, removal from University Housing, and up to and including suspension.
+If a student refuses to wear a Face Covering in a classroom or laboratory setting, the student will be required to leave the class or lab setting.
 In such a circumstance, the absence may be treated as an unexcused absence.

-4.2.3 NC State faculty and staff who violate this rule may be subject to disciplinary and/or administrative action in accordance with established personnel policies.
+4.2.3 NC State faculty and staff who violate this rule are subject to disciplinary and/or administrative action in accordance with established personnel policies.